-- 213 Things about Me - Richard Butchins: Unlimited will support the development of 213 Things about Me; award winning documentary maker and disability journalist Richard Butchins’ first video work.
+- 213 Things about Me - Richard Butchins: Unlimited will support the development of 213 Things about Me, award winning documentary maker and disability journalist Richard Butchins’ first video work.
 Based on a list of personal traits written by a young autistic woman who died leaving behind a remarkable legacy of writing and music, the work will explore alienation, empathy, talent, social exclusion and love.
 Butchins will create a multi-screen immersive installation featuring the woman’s personal footage alongside new material and live performance elements.
-(ACE)
+(Arts Council)

 - Unstrapped - Louise Coleman: Louise Coleman will develop a new film installation and live dance performance for museums, libraries, hospitals and schools.
 This work explores expected and unexpected uses of medical equipment, supports and aids.
 As a performer with left-side hemiplegia cerebral palsy Coleman is intrigued by the development and improvement of a variety of medical procedures and aids.
 Unstrapped will bring the equipment and aids to life in a light-hearted and tender performance and installation.
-(ACE)
+(Arts Council England)

 - Exhaustion (title TBC) - Simon Fildes: Simon Fildes will research and develop a short stop-frame animation with 3D printed models, exploring exhaustion.
 Contrasting the flawlessness of the technology with the struggle of the model to perform, the work will highlight the difficulty of achieving perfection in a world that moves faster and is so much bigger than the figures.
 Diagnosed with Multiple Sclerosis in 2009, Unlimited will enable Fildes to rethink notions of performance and physicality in his work as an artist and producer.
-(CS)
+(Creative Scotland)

 - Not Dead - Sheila Hill: Working with actor Tim Barlow, writer/theatre-maker and installation-artist Sheila Hill will develop Not Dead – a work about life.
 An actor lies still on a bed – all the action coming from the fleeting emotions on his face, filmed and projected onto a screen facing the audience.
 Somewhere between theatre and visual art, Not Dead will reflect back, via Tim Barlow’s extraordinary life as a soldier, a deaf man and a Buddhist, on the nature of ageing.
-(ACE)
+(Arts Council England)

 - Cherophobia - Noëmi Lakmaier: Noëmi Lakmaier will develop an ambitious new durational live art work.
 Cherophobia will see Lakmaier’s body tied into a harness, immobile and surrounded by helium tanks and mounds of party balloons.
 As hours pass the balloons will be inflated and attached to her motionless body, which will eventually lift off from the ground.
 Envisaged as a 48-hour durational performance, Unlimited support will allow Lakmaier to conduct practical trials and develop new partnerships for the project.
-(ACE)
+(Arts Council)

 - Fragmenting the Code(x) - Aidan Moesby: Aidan Moesby will work with Pum Dunbar to develop Fragmenting the Code(x).
 Two artists whose individual practice revolves around dialogue and who use language in very different ways, Moesby (Bipolar) and Dunbar (Autistic) will hold a series of creative conversations and research exploring various contradictory paradigms; the visual and textual, inner private space and outer public space, the autistic and non autistic.
 With support from Unlimited the artists will create a site-specific performative installed work.
-(CS)
+(Creative Scotland)

 - The Doorways Project - Bekki Perriman: Bekki Perriman will use Unlimited support to develop a series of site-specific artistic interventions exploring personal, social and political aspects of homelessness through sound and spoken word.
 Inspired by the artist’s personal experience of homelessness as well as by Susan Phillipz’s 2010 piece Surround Me, a song for the City of London, the final sound installation will invite audiences to hear the intimate, sometimes humorous and often disturbing experiences of homeless people.
-(ACE)
+(Arts Council)

 - Backstage in Biscuit Land - Touretteshero: Unlimited will support the development of artist Jessica Thom’s first solo show.
 Living with Tourettes Syndrome, a condition that makes her say ‘biscuit’ 16,000 times a day and inspired her to co-found Touretteshero in 2010, Jessica will work with puppeteer Jess Mabel Jones, and Touretteshero co-founder Matthew Pountney to develop a show that incorporates stand-up, story telling, singing, swearing, games, and a lot of tics.
-(ACE)
+(Arts Council)

 - Madlove - the vacuum cleaner: Madlove will ask those with and without mental illness to collaborate in designing a ‘safe place to go mad’ – to redesign the ‘asylum’.
 It asks people to challenge the current social and medical perception of mental health, through a playful, imaginative and positive design process.
 Support from Unlimited will allow the vacuum cleaner with collaborator Hannah Hull to hold a series of design and consultation workshops across the country, aiming eventually to create a blueprint for a ‘designer asylum’.
-(ACE)
+(Arts Council)

 - Adjustment by Degrees (Dis-Oriented) - Aaron Williamson: Artist Aaron Williamson will conduct research towards a live performance developed from his own ‘flat slapstick’, influenced by silent comedies.
 The work will explore the slow yet radical re-adjustment to society and identity Williamson experienced in the 20 years during which he gradually became deaf.
 Working with a traditional theatre set that adjusts almost imperceptibly ‘by degrees’, Williamson will create a strange, yet unnervingly familiar space that requires constant personal adjustment.
-(ACE)
+(Arts Council)